prefabs-tech/tools/packages/tsconfig/README.md

 ## Usage
 In the root directory of your project, create or update a `tsconfig.json` file to extend the base configuration that fits your project type:

-* For general typescript project
+* For general typescript project:
   ```json
   {
     "extends": "@12deg/tsconfig",